 The Rufiji River loops through the Selous, winding its way between sand bars festooned with Nile crocodile.
 Exploring the river’s delta by boat is a great way to see these reptiles, as well as the many hippo that live here.
 Birders are in for a real treat, with many jewel-like species flitting in and out of the mangroves.

 Ruaha promises prime elephant viewing, especially when the seasonal Ruaha River is low.
-Fly camping in Ruaha offers the chance to really get under the skin of the place – nothing beats sitting around a campfire after a game drive, before sleeping under canvas and a million stars.
+Fly camping offers the chance to really get under the skin of the place – nothing beats sitting around a campfire after a game drive, before sleeping under canvas and a million stars.